-Bluebonnet, the armadillo, is on her first visit to the Texas state fair.
+Bluebonnet the armadillo is on her first visit to the Texas state fair.
 Things get exciting when she is sent on a search through the fair to look for clues to help her find her Aunt Armadilly.
 Along the way, Bluebonnet is mistaken for a football during a Longhorn versus Sooner Cotton Bowl game and makes friends with Joe Bob, a rabbit who has lost his boy.
 Together they ride a roller coaster and are given directions by Big Tex, the largest Texan at the fair.

 A part of the Bluebonnet Series, Bluebonnet at the State Fair of Texas is just one of this well-traveled armadillo’s adventures in Texas.
-Featuring amusing cartoon illustrations, this Dallas story offers young cowpokes a fun excursion through the fair, from baking and fashion sewing competitions to carnival rides and livestock shows.
+Featuring amusing cartoon illustrations, this Dallas story offers young cowpokes a fun excursion through the fair, from baking and fashion-sewing competitions to carnival rides and livestock shows.

 About the Author